 Cornucopia long studs

-These long helical studs with their graceful tapering curves are sculpture to frame your face.
+These long silver spiral earrings with their graceful tapering curves are sculpture to frame your face.
 This is real special event, statement jewellery.
 With their bold yet tasteful organic styling and their silky hammered surface and burnished edges, they will complement your most glamorous or formal choice of apparel.

 - Handmade at my studio in Hove from 100% recycled silver.

 - Available in two colours, silver all over or plated on the inside surface only with lustrous 24 carat yellow gold.

 - Each stud measures about 4.5cm in length by about 0.7cm at maximum width.